connext-biz/ScanQRCodeDemo/README.md

 ### To improve the scanning quality for VNCI, we do:
 1. Capture image from camera via WebRTC.
 Users can zoom the camera, and use Flash for trying.
 2. Image processing: grayscale and blackwhite.
-3. QRCode Decode: using qr-scanner for scanning.
+3. QR code decoding: using qr-scanner.
 [UMD build](https://github.com/nimiq/qr-scanner?tab=readme-ov-file#single-image-scanning)

 **The image processing parameters aren't optimized yet.**